-Managing payroll can be tough for a busy small business owner.
-Every time you hire someone, there are forms to fill, checks to sign, taxes to pay, regulations to comply with, paid time off to track, and so many more human resources tasks.
-And if you make a mistake, you could wind up having to pay fines and fees.
+Every time you hire someone, there are payroll forms to fill, checks to sign, taxes to pay, regulations to comply with, paid time off to track and so many more human resources tasks.
+Luckily, payroll services companies can make these processes much easier.

-To help you decide, we’ve compiled a comprehensive guide to the best payroll solutions for small business owners.
-Here’s our list of the 53 best payroll services for small businesses.
-We’ll also give you some tips of what to look out for when shopping for a payroll solution.
+We’ve compiled a comprehensive guide to the best payroll services for small business owners to help you find the right solution for your needs.
+In addition to reviewing these services, we’ll also give you some tips on what to look for when shopping and comparing different payroll services for your business.

 3. Square Payroll